30 Practical Paris Travel Tips You Need To Know

 Make restaurant reservations in advance.

-If there’s a restaurant that you’re dying to eat at because you read about it in some popular publication or saw it on Instagram, chances are there are a lot of other people who want to eat there too.
+If there’s a restaurant that you’re dying to eat at because you read about it in some popular publication or saw it on Instagram/TikTok, chances are there are a lot of other people who want to eat there too.

 The most popular restaurants tend to get booked up fast, especially on weekends.
 With that in mind, I highly recommend making a reservation well in advance so you can guarantee that you’ll be able to dine at that bucket list restaurant of yours!